ExDev85/ProPharmacyManagerW/README.md

 For more information about the ProPharmacyManager Application, please see http://shababco.blogspot.com/

-The Application uses MySqlBackup.NET 2.0.9.4, a .NET C# Library for backing-up, encrypting and creating Databases (*.sql files).
+The Application uses MySqlBackup.NET, a .NET C# Library for backing-up, encrypting and creating Databases (*.sql files).
 MySqlBackup.NET is licensed under the terms of the publicdomain. (http://creativecommons.org/licenses/publicdomain/) For more information about MySqlBackup.NET, please see http://mysqlbackupnet.codeplex.com

-The Application uses MySql.Data 6.9.9, ADO.Net driver for MySQL
-MySql.Data is licensed under the terms of the GPLv2. (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) For more information about MySql.Data, please see http://dev.mysql.com/downloads/
+The Application uses MySql.Data, ADO.Net driver for MySQL MySql.Data is licensed under the terms of the GPLv2. (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) For more information about MySql.Data, please see http://dev.mysql.com/downloads/